Swag And Sorcery Review – We Test the Pixelart retro-style hero simulator with explanation and tips

 Each card offers a specific group of monster types.
 Some of them have a specific loot, which is only available from that one type of monster, so sometimes you have to farm for specific materials.
 The monsters vary slightly in their values and each type is always a harder elite type, which you can recognize by the star on the head and the slightly different graphics.

-The up to three groups of heroes can also set off on adventures at the same time, and then there are already a few on the screen.
+Up to three groups of heroes can also set off on adventures at the same time, and then there are already a few on the screen.
 If you then want to stand by everyone with spells, it can also become a bit more hectic in exceptional situations.

 With every successful visit to a map, an exploration progress bar is filled up and when it reaches 100%, you can challenge the map boss.
 He has the chance to win special loot and defeating each boss for the first time is part of the main story.
 After defeating a boss, the progress bar of this map resets itself, so that you can summon and defeat the bosses again and again.

-You like to buy your games a little cheaper?
+Do you like to buy your games a little cheaper?
 But you don’t want to run the risk of getting no or fake Game Keys on dubious key reseller sites, or buying keys from credit card fraud, where the developers never see the money for their work, or where you might even risk your Steam Account?
 Here I can recommend to you my partner site Gamesplanet.
 Gamesplanet is legitimate, and a certified Steam Key Seller and there you will get legal keys.
 More information here.

-At the beginning, there is a larger amount of quests for the tutorial that introduces you to the game.
+In the beginning, there is a larger amount of quests for the tutorial that introduces you to the game.
 Then there is the main quest series that tells a little bit of story, but you shouldn’t expect too much depth here.

 And most of the other quests you get are a lot of grinds where you have to collect certain amounts of material or kill a certain amount of a monster type and then unlock certain game features.
 In the beginning, this grind element isn’t that dramatic, but as you get more time in the game, it becomes more time-consuming.